netanelc305/picoCTF-2019/Cryptography/rsa-pop-quiz/README.md

 # Solution

-inroder to solve this challage only nned to be familiar with [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem) and use [RSA Calculator](https://www.cs.drexel.edu/~jpopyack/IntroCS/HW/RSAWorksheet.html)
+inorder to solve this challenge only need to be familiar with [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) and use [RSA Calculator](https://www.cs.drexel.edu/~jpopyack/IntroCS/HW/RSAWorksheet.html)